MatthewHerbst/react-to-print/README.md

 ## Compatibility

-`react-to-print` should be compatible with all major browsers.
+`react-to-print` should be compatible with most major browsers.
 We also do our best to support IE11.

+## Known Incompatible Browsers

+- Firefox Android (does not support [`window.print`](https://developer.mozilla.org/en-US/docs/Web/API/Window/print))

+## Known Issues

+- `onAfterPrint` may fire immediately (before the print dialog is closed) on newer versions of Safari where `window.print` does not block

 ## Install